yguenduez/nerd-neck/report.md

 To build and flash it the firmware to the device, just run `cargo run --release`.

+# Closing

+Creating an embedded device was quite a challenge, but quite a rewarding experience, doing things like soldering the first time.

-# Challenges
+## Challenges

 There have been several challenges when doing this project.

-## IMU Drift
+### IMU Drift

 It is quite a known problem that IMU data (especially gyroscope data) is prone to drift, when integrated over time.
 Finding a solutions to it is trivial, as several different sensor fusion algorithms exist to this problem.
 So this issue was a more spoilt for choice.

-We looked at below possible filters:
+Several known sensor fusion algorithms have been looked at:

 - Complementary filter (simpler but effective for many use cases).
 - Madgwick filter (a fast, quaternion-based algorithm for IMUs).
 - Mahony filter (similar to Madgwick with some differences in accuracy and computation).
 - Kalman filter (complex but precise, especially for combining multiple sensors).

-In the end, it was more a question of whether we could already find an existing, well working library for the filter problem, which was found in the [ahrs-rs](https://github.com/jmagnuson/ahrs-rs) library.
+In the end, it was more a question of whether there is an existing, well working library for the filter problem, which was found in the [ahrs-rs](https://github.com/jmagnuson/ahrs-rs) library.
 It implements the Madgwick filter.

+If there was more time, the different filters could have been compared to one another.

-## 3d Printing
+### 3d Printing

 Printing such a small device, with wall thickness at around 1mm is prone to break, when already a small force is applied.

 As a casing was built, it always consisted of a bottom part and a top part.
-In the bottom part the battery is housed.
-Whereas in top part, the IMU, MCU and the buzzer have their places.
+In the bottom part, the battery is housed.
+Whereas in top part, the IMU, MCU and the buzzer have their place.

 Issues occurred when trying to connect the bottom and the top part of the casing.
 In the first designs (You can look at the [projects readme](https://github.com/yguenduez/nerd-neck-esp32)),